 For over a decade, the 2-piece indie-pop band Charlie Belle has been performing on the best stages in their hometown of Austin, Texas.
 Jendayi Bonds is the singer-songwriter, guitarist, and lead vocalist.
 Her music comes from deep within and often reflects a personal journey with upbeat melodies and relatable storytelling.
 Gyasi Bonds is the heartbeat and energy of the band, lending his incredible drum skills and backing vocals.
 For the last two years the band has become a cohesive 4-member unit adding Alexander Nobles on keys and Alex Freeman on bass who round out the groove that fans have come to love.

-With over 120 individual press placements, Charlie Belle's debut EP Get To Know hit the industry with a bang.
-WIRED proclaimed that the Austin-based brother-sister duo were "armed with the most infectious kind of power-pop," with Nylon adding that "their music gives off a definitive youthful vibe, but their master of their instruments and original catchy songwriting skills show that Charlie Belle's maturity is most definitely not defined by their age."
-NPR Music foreshadowed that Charlie Belle would be one of the "musicians you'll tell your friends about in 2015" and after signing with NY-based boutique label, Fanatic Records, the release of their second EP I Don't Want To Be Alone had Billboard noting that "Jendayi's velvety vocals sound quite comfy in the headphones..."
+The band’s debut EP Get To Know hit the industry with a bang.
+Wired proclaimed that they were “armed with the most infectious kind of power-pop,” with Nylon adding that “their master of their instruments and original catchy songwriting skills show that Charlie Belle’s maturity is most definitely not defined by their age.”